-Note: The first moray created when you install Triton will be named
+Note: The first moray created when you install Triton is named

 headnode# sdc-vmapi '/vms?query=(%26(tags=*smartdc_role=moray*)(state=running))' | json -Hag uuid alias nics.ip state 42184f34-638f-4e75-98a6-33c26d834d3d moray0 10.1.1.17 running

-The above command will also enable you to verify that the additional morays are provisioned and running.
+The output also enables you to verify that the additional morays are provisioned and running.